 Hearthstone Dungeon Run gameplay

-So is Dungeon Run any good?
+So is the Dungeon Run any good?
 Yes.
-With no need for your own collection, it's simply an adventure into Hearthstone's wackiest elements.
+With no need for your own collection, it’s simply an adventure into Hearthstone’s wackiest elements.
 Only the first ten cards and your self-chosen class are pre-determined.
 Everything else is selected at random, letting you decide how you want that run to go.
-While the demo build on the BlizzCon show floor only contains three bosses, none of the three full runs I played felt even vaguely similar.
+While the demo build on the BlizzCon show floor only contained three bosses, none of the three full runs I played were even vaguely similar.

 Treasure picks are the second level of that, giving you omnipotently powerful additions to your deck every couple of battles.
 The first will always be from the passive pool, giving all your minions +1/+1 or letting you start the game with two extra cards.
 Then you might get the Horn of Cenarius, giving you three minions from your deck for two mana.
 In case you’re wondering, yes, that is the treasure you should take after the Legendary pack, for the option of 20 power on turn two.